 I tell you all of this, though, because when I first heard there was a safety deposit box my mom didn’t think she knew about, I started imagining what could be in there.
 My husband and I have one, and it contains stuff like the titles to our cars, the birth certificates of our children, and we intend to use it to safely store jewelry or whatever else if we plan an extended vacation to an exotic locale.
 It contains sensible things.
 The things the internet tells us should be in a safety deposit box.

 What I wish was in my parents’ safety deposit box, though…well, I wish it had letters in it.
 We are the rare, fortunate kind of family that regularly expresses our love for each other, so it’s not like I need to see a handwritten letter from my dad in a safety deposit box to know he loved me.
 But I still would give my left arm to receive just one more letter from my dad.

 This brings me to your mission.
-What I want to do, and what I think all of you should do, is start writing annual letters to my loved ones and putting them in that safety deposit box my husband and I have.
+What I want to do is start writing annual letters to my loved ones and begin accumulating them in that safety deposit box my husband and I have.
 Maybe I’ll write them on everyone’s birthdays.
 More probably, I’ll write them less frequently, but I’m telling the Internet here and now that my own safety deposit box will slowly start to fill up with letters to my family.
-I think you all should do the same.
+I think you all should do the same for your families, too.
 I don’t care if you write about mowing the damn lawn – your family members will love to see your handwriting addressing them one more time.